jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![CODE button](/tutorials/jazzeditor/images/bm-code-button_NEW.png)
 Your new project opens in the Web IDE.
 The project page contains useful information that you can review later.

-4. To check the status of the application, click **BUILD & DEPLOY**.
+4. To check the status of the application, review the Run bar and click the **Open application** icon.
 ![Web IDE](/tutorials/jazzeditor/images/orion_NEW.png)

-You can then open your running app by clicking its URL.

 ---
 <a name='push_to_git'></a>